FreddyBLtv/borderless-fullscreen/README.md

 	Uninstall
 </h1>

-Open a terminal and navigate to the directory where the `install.sh` script is located.
+Open a terminal and navigate into the cloned repository.

-* Run the uninstallation script
+* Run the uninstallation script.

 ```sh
 sudo ./uninstall.sh